FelixSchladt/Yahtzee/doc/general.md

 The **TUI_ENGINE** class has some performance overhead.
 With some terminal emulators this can cause flickering.
 A GPU accalerated terminal such as Kitty or Alacritty should be preferred.

+## played_game_record

+As requested we made a record of a played game.
+This was achieved with tee and is under ./doc/played_game_record.log